albertocasagrande/pyModelChecking/doc/source/using_logics.rst

     (not (p and true) or (not (p and true) and b))

 For user convenience, the function :func:`pyModelChecking.PL.LNot` is also provided.
-This function returns a formula equivalent to logic negation of the parameter and minimise the number of outermost :math:`\neg`.
+This function returns a formula that is equivalent to the logic negation of the parameter and minimises the number of outermost :math:`\neg`.

 .. code-block:: Python